 In Latin flavus means “yellow” and is used in many words to denote an object’s yellow coloring.
 For instance, vitamin B2 is called riboflavin and is the reason why your urine turns bright yellow when you take your multivitamin.

 Flavonoids (bioflavonoids), originally called vitamin P, are nutrients responsible for the pigmentation of some foods.
 They are strong antioxidants often found in many of the same foods that contain vitamin C. Aside from making our dishes more vibrant, research shows us that these colorful nutrients enhance the transport of vitamin C into our cells.

 The bioflavonoids found in an orange include hesperidin, quercetin, rutin, and tangeretin.
 These nutrients contain anti-inflammatory and anti-allergy properties.

 One of the ways bioflavonoids help reduce allergies is by strengthening our capillaries.
 Stronger capillaries are important when mast cells or basophils are releasing their histamine related compounds into the bloodstream.
 With tonified capillaries, the histamine will find it more difficult to leach out into tissues to induce an “allergic” response.

 Other antihistamine foods:

 Aside from oranges and other citrus fruits, there are many foods you can eat prior to allergy season to boost the antihistamine factors within your body.
-Foods high in both vitamin C and bioflavonoids include, but are not limited to: dark red, purple and blue berries, dark colored grapes and wine, peaches, nectarines, red and green bell peppers, broccoli, onions and green tea.
+Foods high in both vitamin C and bioflavonoids include, but are not limited to: dark red, purple and blue berries, dark colored grapes, peaches, nectarines, red and green bell peppers, broccoli, onions and green tea.